Farm & Food

 AMI and its partner non-profit organizations in Highland and Augusta Counties are working to grow the local food system, support local farmers, increase access to healthy foods, and promote health and wellness through healthy eating.

 In Phase II, Fellows give back and apply their Phase I training in a year of service in the region (January 4- December 17).
-Working with AMI and like-minded non-profit partner organizations, Phase II Fellows lead and contribute to projects such as growing food on a market-style farm, creating infrastructure for local food systems, teaching gardening and cooking skills and developing school gardens and site-based curriculum.
+Working with AMI and like-minded non-profit partner organizations, Phase II Fellows lead and contribute to a wide variety of projects.
+Depending on their placement, Phase II Fellows will be involved with growing food on a market-style farm, creating infrastructure for local food systems, teaching gardening and cooking skills and developing school gardens and site-based curriculum.
 In every position, Fellows participate in at least one full day's worth of farm or garden work per week to gain a second season of farm experience.

-Each month, Phase II Fellows meet for peer support and professional development, participate in a workshop or field trip, and join forces in a rotating workday.
+Each month, Phase II Fellows meet for peer support and professional development, participate in a workshop or field trip, and join forces for workdays rotating between each of the Phase II placement organizations.
 All Phase II Fellows are supported with monthly one-on-one mentoring.
 As Phase II draws to a close, Fellows work to develop and prepare for post-Fellowship goals.

 Phase II Fellows are paid an hourly wage of $10 per hour (subject to payroll taxes) and are paid bi-weekly.
 Fellows work 40 hours per week and occasional evening and weekend commitments are required.
 Phase II Fellows are provided with basic benefits, including Workers’ Compensation, paid time off and sick leave.